-Associate Dean of Academic Studies School of Marine Science College of William and Mary P.O.
+Office of Academic Studies School of Marine Science College of William and Mary P.O.
 Box 1346 Gloucester Point, Virginia 23062

 Students are encouraged to apply for admission during the winter of each calendar year, with a closing date of January 15.
 Applicants will be notified after April 15.
-Admission will be valid for matriculation for the following summer or fall terms.
-Most students should anticipate a fall matriculation.
-The Associate Dean of Academic Studies should be contacted prior to submitting applications at any other time or regarding any special circumstances the student's application or matriculation might present.
+Admission will be valid for matriculation for the following Fall term.
+The Associate Dean of Academic Studies (AD-AS@vims.edu) should be contacted prior to submitting applications at any other time or regarding any special circumstances the student's application or matriculation might present.